dev4press/gd-security-headers/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

 == Changelog ==
+= 1.9 (2026.05.12) =
+* New: tested with WordPress up to 7.0
+* Edit: improved import data sanitization
+* Edit: improvements to the echo of escaped values
+* Edit: sanitize user_agent on input before storing it
+* Edit: d4pLib 2.8.20
+* Fix: XSS vulnerability via user_agent

 = 1.8 (2024.06.07) =
 * New: system requirements: PHP 7.4 or newer
 * New: tested with WordPress 6.4 to 6.6